xyphro/UsbGpib/README.md

 LED off: The device is not connected over USB, or the PC powered off :-)

 Version 2 : Red & Green LED
-RED LED slow blink : The USB-GPIB adapter is connected via USB, but not enumerated.
+RED LED blinking : The USB-GPIB adapter is connected via USB, but the gpib port is not enabled.
-RED LED off : no power via usb cable.
+RED LED off: The device is not connected to USB, or the PC powered off.
-GREEN LED on: The USB-GPIB adapter is connected to a powered up measurement device.
+GREEN LED on: The USB-GPIB adapter is connected to a powered-up measurement device.
 GREEN LED pulsing: Active GPIB communication with the measurement device.

-The pulsing green LED indicates activity, not quantity.
+The pulsing green LED indicates activity, not quantity of messages.
 The green and red LEDs are never on at the same time.